 Cadbury Creme Eggs

 The ever-divisive Cadbury Creme Egg as we know it was invented in 1963, although it wasn’t called Cadbury’s until 1971.
 Over the years, it’s caused its share of controversy, but even if you find them too sweet to actually eat, the classic commercial is pretty great.
+We’re giving a hard pass to Cadbury mayo, though.

 Candy-Shell Chocolate Eggs